 Interpretation.
 Notwithstanding any other provisions in this section, to the extent a conflict arises between the permissibility of a use or disclosure of Protected Health Information or Personally Identifiable Information under the HIPAA Requirements, the Exchange Requirements, or California Requirements with respect to Contractor Exchange Functions, the applicable requirements imposing the more stringent privacy and security standards to such uses and disclosures shall apply.
 In addition, any ambiguity in this Agreement regarding the privacy and security of Protected Health Information and/or Personally Identifiable Information shall be resolved to permit the Exchange and Contractor to comply with the most stringent of the applicable privacy and security laws or regulations.

 Contractor Exchange Function Obligations.
+Contractor shall not be deemed to be performing a Contractor Exchange Function under this agreement where (1) Contractor is performing activities related to furnishing or arranging for health care coverage and/or services for individuals enrolled in Contractor’s QHP using PHI or Personally Identifiable Information gathered from the Exchange, and (2) such use and/or disclosure is consistent with the terms of this agreement and permitted by applicable laws, regulations and agency guidance, and (3) if necessary under applicable laws, regulations and agency guidance, consistent with the consents and other permissions agreed to by applicant as an Enrollee in Contractor's QHP.
+The exception to Contractor Exchange Functions described herein shall not apply to the extent that Contractor receives PHI or Personally Identifiable Information from the Exchange that Contractor would not ordinarily gather for determining eligibility or enrollment in a health insurance plan.
 The following obligations apply to Contractor Exchange Functions (and information related thereto):

 Uses and Disclosures.
 Pursuant to the terms of this Agreement, Contractor may receive from the Exchange Protected Health Information and/or Personally Identifiable Information in connection with Contractor Exchange Functions that is protected under applicable Federal and State laws and regulations.
 Contractor shall not use or disclose such Protected Health Information or Personally Identifiable Information obtained in connection with Contractor Exchange Functions other than as is expressly permitted under the Exchange Requirements and only to the extent necessary in performing functions under this Agreement to assist applicants with securing health insurance coverage.